julianser/Ubuntu-Multiresolution-Tools/README.md

 The original Ubuntu Dialogue Corpus as released by Lowe et al. (2015) can be found here: http://cs.mcgill.ca/~jpineau/datasets/ubuntu-corpus-1.0/

 Unfortunately due to Twitter's terms of service we are not allowed to distribute Twitter content.
 Therefore we can only make available the tweet IDs, which can then be used with the Twitter API to build a similar dataset.
-The tweet Ids can be found here: http://www.iulianserban.com/Files/TweetIDs.zip.
+The tweet ISs can be found here: http://www.iulianserban.com/Files/TweetIDs.zip.
+The tweet IDs together with model responses on the test set can be found here: www.iulianserban.com/Files/UbuntuDialogueCorpus.zip.

 ### Citation